j3ffh95/Foodium-Website-Project/README.md

 ##About this website

-In this websitea user can search for lots of meals by just entering an ingredient.
+In this website user can search for lots of meals by just entering an ingredient.

 I use a tool to create a modal gallery --> https://lokeshdhakar.com/projects/lightbox2/ I use the api to find meals--> https://www.themealdb.com/api.php